 We define the test frequency, f, as the average number of tests per week.
 Assuming testing is done randomly through time and is independent of symptoms or known contacts, the probability of being infectious and going t days without being tested and isolated can be estimated as (1-f/7 )t, where, for example f=1 if testing is conducted weekly.
-The probability that isolation has occurred by day τ can then be estimated as P(tiso≤τ)=1-(1-f/7)τ if isolation occurs immediately after testing.
-Given substantial turnaround times between testing and isolation, particularly when relying on PCR-based tests, the delay, d, between testing and isolation can also be incorporated as: P(tiso=τ)=1-(1-f/7)τ-d.
-Figure 2d shows that such delays have a detrimental effect on the probability of achieving prompt isolation, particularly by making isolation prior to the delay (tiso<d) impossible.
+The probability that isolation has occurred by day τ after onset of infectiousness can then be estimated as P(tiso≤τ)=1-(1-f/7)τ if isolation occurs immediately after testing.
+Given substantial turnaround times between testing and isolation, particularly when relying on reverse transcription-polymerase chain reaction (RT-PCR)based tests, the delay, d, between testing and isolation can also be incorporated as: P=0 for τ<d and P(tiso=τ)=1-(1-f/7)τ-d.
+Figure 1d shows that such delays have a detrimental effect on the probability of achieving prompt isolation, particularly by making isolation prior to the delay (tiso<d) impossible.

-Testing frequency and delay can also be incorporated into estimation of Riso, with the reduction in R due to isolation estimated from infectiousness on day τ weighted by the probability of being isolated on day τ.
+Testing frequency and delay can also be incorporated into estimation of Riso, with the reduction in R due to isolation estimated from infectiousness on day t weighted by the probability of being isolated on day t.
 Discretizing, this gives:

-Riso=R-τ=tlatent+dttotrτ1-1-f7τ-tlatent-d
+Riso=R-t=tlatent+dttotrt1-1-f7t-tlatent-d

-Figure 2c shows distributions of Riso derived from 100 random draws sampling from uncertainty in the SARS-CoV2 latent, incubation, and total infectious periods, across test frequencies ranging from daily (f=7) to biweekly (f=0.5) and test delays from 0 to 2 days.
-These results again reiterate the importance of reducing test delays, as Riso is similar when testing every day (f=7) with a two-day turnaround time for test results (d=2) vs testing twice per week (f=2) with immediate test results (d=0) (fig 1c, median Riso(d=0,f=2)= 0.42 and Riso(d=2,f=7)= 0.33, respectively).
+Figure 1c shows distributions of Riso derived from 100 random draws sampling from uncertainty in the SARS-CoV-2 latent, incubation, and total infectious periods, across test frequencies ranging from daily (f=7) to biweekly (f=0.5) and test delays from 0 to 2 days.
+Riso is similar when testing every day (f=7) with a two-day turnaround time for test results (d=2) vs testing twice per week (f=2) with immediate test results (d=0) (fig 1c, median Riso(d=0,f=2)= 0.42 and Riso(d=2,f=7)= 0.33, respectively), again reiterating the importance of reducing test delays.

 Figure 1.
 Model framework and analytic results.
 A) Example infectiousness profile for R=1, tlatent=4.5, tincubation=5.5, tinfectious=8.5, with shaded area demonstrating infectiousness slice removed if tiso=7.5, leading to Riso=0.53.
 B) Riso as a function of tiso with same parameters as in A and point indicating scenario depicted in A. C) Boxplots showing distributions of Riso as a function of testing frequency, f, and test delay, d, incorporating uncertainty in tlatent, tincubation, and tinfectious by drawing n=100 parameter sets for each, with baseline R=1.
 Boxplots indicate median, interquartile range, and full range of values of Riso.
 D) Relationship between testing frequency, f, test delay, d, and probability isolation occurs by day τ, i.e. tiso≤τ, demonstrating that delays in testing substantially reduce the probability of prompt isolation, particularly among most frequent testing scenarios.